10 Best Contract Management Software for Startups & Small Business (2026)

 Best for: Large companies with dedicated legal teams and complex approval workflows.

 Ironclad is the gold standard for enterprise CLM.
-If you're a Series C+ startup or a company with 500+ employees, it's worth the investment.
-For everyone else, it's overkill.
+Worth the investment for Series C+ startups or companies with 500+ employees.
+For everyone else, it is overkill.
+See our Ironclad pricing breakdown for the full cost picture.

 Screenshot via G2